franciscojavierarceo/franciscojavierarceo.github.io/content/posts/customer-segmentation-data-science/customer-segmentation-data-science.md

 ### 2. Algorithmic Segments

-Segments defined using simple business logic are great because they are so simple and easy to interpret, but that's not free.
+Segments defined using simple business logic are great because they are so easy to interpret, but that's not free.
 By favoring simplicity we have to limit ourselves to (potentially) suboptimal segments.
 This is typically on purpose and entirely fine but, again, we can do better.